rianadon/timer-bar-card/README.md

   - switch.my_switch
 duration: { fixed: 300 } # 300 seconds = 5 min
 ```

+Like in step 1, there is no `start_time` configured so the card will use the time the switch was last toggled as the start time.

+#### 5. If your entity doesn't meet these criteria...

+🧡 please create an issue and tell me the entity so I can improve these instructions! ❤️️

+> You may notice you cannot set `remaining`.
+This is because for Home Assistant timers, `remaining`  behaves much like `duration`, so to keep my own sanity I assume `remaining`=`duration`.
+Since they are equal, you don't need both!
+Just use `duration`!

 ### Embedded in an entities card